When it comes to your home, first impressions matter.

 Vinyl siding gets a bad rap, but its quality has definitely improved through the years.
 Today, vinyl siding is fade resistant, insect proof, extremely durable, and inexpensive.
 It also can be eco-friendly.

 If you buy insulated vinyl siding, it adds a thick foam layer beneath the siding panels which helps retain heat and cold, boosting your home’s energy efficiency.
-For additional ways to make the exterior of your home more eco-friendly, check out our article, “17 Ways to Make your Exterior Eco-Friendly.”
+For additional ways to make the exterior of your home more eco-friendly, check out our article, “Tips and Tricks for an Eco-Friendly Home Exterior”

 Fiber Cement & Engineered Wood Siding

-By far two of the most popular home exterior siding contenders are fiber cement and engineered wood.
-Both of these robust siding products get 5 stars for being environmentally friendly, as they use little wood and have a small impact on the environment.
+By far two of the most popular home exterior siding contenders are fiber cement siding and engineered wood siding.
+Both of these robust siding products get 5 stars and are the top choices for being environmentally friendly, as they use little wood and have a small impact on the environment.

 Engineered wood siding boards are made to look like real wood, because they are made out of wood–but they are much more durable than their older wood ancestors.
 Engineered wood siding is made of wood strands and fibers, treated with zinc borate to resist damage from termites and fungal decay.
 Which means you won’t have to deal with wood rot or termite issues the older wood products endured for years.
 Engineered wood siding is also more cost effective and lighter than wood.
 It’s also reportedly more durable than fiber cement siding.
 Check out this awesome video from LP SmartSide comparing their material to fiber cement.